 Think About Colours and Light

-At the same time, if you find that the lighter areas in the background fall on coloured areas, you’ll see nice pleasing variation within your bokeh – it doesn’t all have to be white lights after all.
-Think about how the colours compliment your subject in the foreground.
-I’m no fashion expert, but some colours just don’t go together; the same runs true in photography.
+At the same time, if you find that the lighter areas in the background fall on colored areas, you’ll see a nice pleasing variation within your bokeh – it doesn’t all have to be white lights after all.
+Think about how the colors compliment your subject in the foreground.
+I’m no fashion expert, but some colors just don’t go together; the same runs true in photography.
 Ben actually touched on color theory in one of the weekly theme posts not too long ago.
 Check it out here: How To Use The Color Blue Effectively In Your Photos

-For complimentary colours, just look to the colours directly opposite of each other.
-If you can have one of those colours making up a good portion of the background, and the other in the subject, then you are onto a winner!
+For complimentary colors, just look at the colors directly opposite of each other.
+If you can have one of those colors making up a good portion of the background, and the other in the subject, then you are onto a winner!

 Get Clever With Bokeh Photography